For Immediate Release

-Analysis of the Data: A Larger-than-Expected Rise in Storage
+Analysis of the Data: A Smaller-than-Expected Rise in Storage

-Stockpiles held in underground storage in the lower 48 states rose by 86 billion cubic feet (Bcf) for the week ended Sep 14, slightly above the guidance (of 83 Bcf gain) as per the analysts surveyed by S&P Global Platts, a leading independent commodities and energy data provider.
-The injection also exceeded the five-year (2013–2017) average addition of 76 Bcf for the reported week though it was below last year’s build of 96 Bcf.
+Stockpiles held in underground storage in the lower 48 states rose by 48 billion cubic feet (Bcf) for the week ended Aug 17, below the consensus market guidance of 50-55 Bcf gain.
+The injection was also lower than the five-year (2013–2017) average addition of 52 Bcf for the reported week though it exceeded last year’s build of 45 Bcf.

-Despite past week’s larger-than-anticipated supply addition, the current storage remains well below benchmarks.
-At 2.722 trillion cubic feet (Tcf), natural gas inventories are 586 Bcf (17.7%) under the five-year average and 672 Bcf (19.8%) below the year-ago figure.
+Per the latest EIA data, the current storage remains well below benchmarks.
+At 2.435 trillion cubic feet (Tcf), current natural gas inventories are 599 Bcf (19.7%) under the five-year average and 684 Bcf (21.9%) below the year-ago figure.

-Fundamentally speaking, total supply of natural gas averaged around 88.9 Bcf per day, up 1.3% on a weekly basis due to increase in production and higher Canadian imports.
-Meanwhile, daily consumption rose 4% to 77.9 Bcf on stronger power generation demand, which jumped 14.1% week over week.
+Fundamentally speaking, total supply of natural gas averaged around 87.8 Bcf per day, up by 0.6% on a weekly basis due to slight increase in production.
+Meanwhile, daily consumption fell 0.9% to 77 Bcf on lower power generation demand.

 Positive Long-Term Thesis